Nxrnoob/HackIndia-Spark-2-2025---Team-Arise/README.md

     ```sh
    pip install -r requirements.txt

+3. Install ollama as per you Operating system.
+    ```sh
+   ollama run gemma2:2b

+   Use any desired model of your choice and make sure to replace the current one in the code.

 ### Note: Make sure to create a folder named Document or Any desired name (needs change in code) and paste all the documents in it.

 3. Run the assistant: